aloth/origin-lens/privacy_policy.md

 ## 1. Our Guiding Principle: We Don't Collect Your Data

 Origin Lens is a privacy-first media verification utility.
-We do not collect, store, track, or share any personal data, images, or analysis results from you.
-The App's core function is to analyze images for C2PA Content Credentials and EXIF metadata locally on your device, and we have no access to your photos or the images you analyze.
+We do not collect, store, track, or share any personal data from you.
+The App's core functions – analyzing images for C2PA Content Credentials and EXIF metadata – run entirely on your device, and we have no access to your photos or the images you analyze.

+### Optional Features Using External Services

+Origin Lens includes an optional **Reverse Image Search** feature that, when activated by you, uploads images to third-party search services (such as SerpAPI, which uses Google, Bing, and Yandex) to find where images have appeared online.
+This feature:

+- **Requires explicit user action** – You must tap "Search Image Context" to use it
+- **Shows a clear privacy warning** – Before any upload, a notice explains that images will be sent to external services
+- **Is completely optional** – Core C2PA and EXIF verification works without it
+- **Supports user-provided API keys** – You can use your own API keys for enhanced privacy control

 ## 2. Information We Do Not Collect